 We then fit four additional models (Table 4) that compared the best fit model from Question 2 (Table 3), to models with terms describing the number of days river discharge was below 12,000 CFS, days below 12,000 CFS lagged by 1 period, number of days river discharge was below 6,000 CFS and days below 6,000 CFS lagged by 1 period (Table 3).
 Including these river discharge metrics did not improve model fit (Table 3).

 We then predicted the marginal means of oyster spat from a single ¼-m2 quadrat in the last period of sampling for comparison purposes between each project using the best fitting model from Table 3.
 For the projects that used limestone rock, predicted live oyster spat for GEBF-5077 in period 12 was 15.73 live spat per quadrat (95% CI 8.45-29.27) and for project FWC-2021 in period 15 we predicted 119.03 (95% CI 30.88-458.82).
-For the projects that used shell cultch, for NRDA-4044 in period 13 we predicted 5.14 live oysters (95% CI 3.06-8.63), and for NFWF-1 we predicted in period 9 there were 5.39 live oyster spat (95% CI 1.20-24.26).
+For the projects that used shell cultch, for NRDA-4044 in period 13 we predicted 5.14 live spat?
+(95% CI 3.06-8.63), and for NFWF-1 we predicted in period 9 there were 5.39 live oyster spat (95% CI 1.20-24.26).

 Question 3 continued how do oyster spat densities compare across project and cultch density?

-Four models all had similar AICc values (within three AICc units) and the model with the highest weight (0.38) was the most complicated model Roundwt ~ (1 | SP) + Spat_sum + Period + Project + (0 + Period | SP) + Period:Project + offset(log(Num_quads)) which also allowed for a unique negative binomial dispersion parameter.
+Four models all had similar AICc values (within three AICc units), and the model with the highest weight (0.38) was the most complicated model Roundwt ~ (1 | SP) + Spat_sum + Period + Project + (0 + Period | SP) + Period:Project + offset(log(Num_quads)) which also allowed for a unique negative binomial dispersion parameter.
 Diagnostic assessments of model fitting for these models suggests that several may be overparameterized.
 We examined nine simpler models to assess whether including the number of live spat did not improve model fit (Table 5).
 For these simpler models, model fit was not improved for models that included information on the sum of oyster spat as a main effect (across all projects) or as an interaction term for each project (Table 5).
 The lowest AICc and highest model weight was for a model that did not include information on oyster spat (Table 5).

 Question 4: Examining the persistence of cultch material